arpitbatra123/UniWise/README.md

 **Solution Description:**

-Ours is a model which provides the user to easily and efficiently be aware about the universities across the country that are quite well ccanized in terms of the location and the whereabouts of those universities.
+Ours is a model which provides the user to easily and efficiently be aware about the universities across the country that are quite well organized in terms of the location and the whereabouts of those universities.
 But,the crux of the model lies in the source of collective information that is the Data API provided by the The Indian Government as part of the Digital India Open Data Scheme.
 Therefore,the user gets